TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Functions/inverse_functions.md

 ::::::{warning}
 :name: Warning:Inverse:Inversetrigcancelling

-The cancelling equations for the (inverse) trigonomteric functions **only** hold on the intervals stated above.
+The cancelling equations for the (inverse) trigonometric functions **only** hold on the intervals stated above.
 ::::::

 ::::::{prf:example}